 - Close and lock the door/glass.

-- Place strips of blue Scotch tape (NO OTHER KIND OF TAPE) in a criss-cross X pattern across the outside glass.
+- For flat glass 10” and over, place strips of blue Scotch tape (NO OTHER KIND OF TAPE) in a criss-cross X pattern across the outside glass.
 Keep tape off of painted or finished surfaces.

 - Package as described below.
 If possible, reinforce case corners with thick cardboard.